Skip to main content

 Test Code(s) 39170

-The Hepatitis B Virus (HBV) Screen Panel with Reflexes includes test components that allow for initial laboratory evaluation of HBV status for several different patient populations.1,2 The components of this panel include
+The Hepatitis B Virus (HBV) Screen Panel with Reflexes includes test components that allow for initial laboratory evaluation of HBV status for several different patient populations, including patients with acute, chronic or vaccinated immunity to hepatitis B.1,2 The panel components include:

-• Hepatitis B Surface Antigen with Reflex Confirmation (test code 498[X])
+• Hepatitis B Surface Antigen (HBsAg) with Reflex Confirmation (test code 498)

 An evaluation of the combination of results from these tests permits initial assessment of the patient’s overall hepatitis B status.
 The laboratory report also provides an overall interpretation of the panel of hepatitis B results.

-This panel was created to simplify the hepatitis B screening process; the component tests in the panel are adapted from recommendations from several organizations.1,2
+This Panel was created to simplify the hepatitis B screening process; the component tests in the Panel are adapted from recommendations from the American Association for the Study of Liver Disease (AASLD) and the US Centers for Disease Control and Prevention (CDC).1,2

 Yes.
 An overall result interpretation comment will be included on the laboratory result report.
 This interpretative comment is the most common one associated with the patient’s specific combination of HBV test results from the panel.

-Other, less frequently encountered, interpretations may be considered by the clinician for any specific combination of hepatitis B screen results, based on the patient’s clinical scenario and epidemiologic risk factors.
-As with all laboratory test results and interpretations, clinical information needs to be considered.
+Other, less frequently encountered interpretations may be considered by the clinician for any specific combination of hepatitis B screen results, based on the patient’s clinical scenario and epidemiologic risk factors.
+As with all laboratory test results and interpretations, clinical information needs to be considered (Table).

-According to the US Centers for Disease Control and Prevention (CDC), a total of 3,192 newly diagnosed cases of acute HBV infection were reported in 2019.
-The overall incidence was 1.0 case per 100,000 population.
-After adjustment for under-ascertainment and under-reporting, an estimated 20,700 acute hepatitis B cases occurred in 2019.4
+According to the CDC, a total of 3,192 newly diagnosed cases of acute HBV infection were reported in 2019.7 The overall incidence was 1.0 case per 100,000 people.
+After adjustment for under-ascertainment and under-reporting, an estimated 20,700 acute hepatitis B cases occurred in 2019.3

 Acute HBV infections do not always cause symptoms, and the likelihood of signs and symptoms varies with a patient’s age and immune status.
-Acute HBV infections tend to be asymptomatic in children <5 years old, and in immunosuppressed adults, but are associated with signs and symptoms in up to half (25%-50%) of children ages 1 to 5 years.5 Signs and symptoms of acute HBV infection can include the following5:
+Acute HBV infections tend to not cause symptoms in immunosuppressed adults and in children <5 years old, though they are associated with signs and symptoms in up to half (25%-50%) of children ages 1 to 5 years.9 Signs and symptoms of acute HBV infection can include the following9:

 • Fever